MediaWind/react_kiosk_engine/docs/keyboardConfig.md

 For example: If you position the keyboard on the top with a `top: 0;` CSS property, the keyboard will automatically slide from the center top of the screen.

+**Notes:**
-Note that this automation only work for position values defined at `0`.
+- This automation only works for position values defined at `0`.
+- Having two position properties set at `0` will automatically adjust the animation in consequence.
+Example: If you define a `top: 0;` **and** a `left: 0;` CSS properties, the keybard will slide in and out from the top left of the screen.
+- The rounded borders of the keyboard are automatically adjusted as well.

 You can however override this automation by adding a `slideAnimation` property to your config.